soitgoes/Mite/README.md

 ## Mono
 * Download the mono distributable or Build from source with xbuild
-* Use the instructions above but prefix everything with mono
+* Use the instructions above but prefix everything with mite.exe.
+The mono intrepreter should load it.
+If not then prefix it with mono
-* `mono mite update`
+* `mite.exe update`

 ## The MIT License